decent-bet/platform-frontend/docs/usage.md

 Enter the cut-off time for the game (time before which bets can be placed) and click on the push button.
 By default, the cut-off time field is filled at 1000 seconds or ~18 minutes prior to the game's start time.
 Time entry fields will be replaced with a date/time picker.

-## Update game limits
+* Update game limits

     Once the game has been pushed (refresh after transaction has been mined on to the network), you should see the game show up under "Pushed games".

     Click on the "Update Bet Limits" and you should see a dialog show up with the following forms

-### Update Max Bet Limits
+* Update Max Bet Limits

     This field allows you to update the maximum amount of DBETs that can be bet into the selected game.

-**This field needs to be filled out before a user is able to bet on the game.**
+    **Max bet limits have to be set before a user is able to bet on the game.**

 ### Update Period Limits